phosae/phosae.github.io/content/post/2023-handle-container-terminating.md

 - Indeed, it is unkillable, meaning that it doesn't get killed by signals which would terminate regular processes.
 - When the process with pid 1 die for any reason, all other processes are killed with `KILL` signal
 - When any process having children dies for any reason, its children are reparented to process with PID 1
+- PID 1 has a unique responsibility, which is to reap zombie processes

 The following Rust code build a basic application that print its PID and lives for 60 seconds.
+The full code is [here](https://github.com/phosae/samples/blob/main/2023/pid1-in-container/sleep/src/sleep.rs).

 ```rust
 // sleep.rs